pgdogdev/docs/docs/features/authentication.md

 Authentication is **enabled** by default.
 Applications connecting to PgDog must provide a username and password which is [configured](../configuration/users.toml/users.md) in `users.toml`.
 For connecting to PostgreSQL databases, PgDog currently supports only `SCRAM-SHA-256`.

+!!! note
+    Currently, PgDog uses MD5 authentication with clients that connect over TLS.
+    This is due to a potential bug in our SCRAM implementation.
+See [issue #48](https://github.com/pgdogdev/pgdog/issues/48) for updates on this.

 ## Add users